esther2000/typdiv-sampling/README.md

 Missing values should be `nan`!

-2. Run the distance calculation algorithm (Euclidian distance).
+2. Create the distance matrix (Euclidian distance) using `typdiv_sampling.distances make_language_distances`.
-3. Provide this to the sampling and/or evaluation methods.
+3. Provide the path to this csv to the sampling and/or evaluation methods.

 ### Custom distances
 > This corresponds to starting at step **2** in the diagram listed above.